slidedrum/Slides-Bot-Control/README.md

 ## Known issues:
  - Changing attack means mid combat can cause some jank.
 TODO look into what's actually going on.
+ - Known bug: bots will have trouble reaching some containers, mostly ones that exist above or below another part of the level.

 ## Features I'd like to add:
  - Option to dynamically ignore specific lockers, or lockers in a specific room, or prioritize/deprioritize lockers near a point.